scaljeri/oh-my-mock/README.md

 ##### background.js
 For all tabs in the chrome browser there will be just one instance running of this script.
-It is always active and when the OhMyMock icons is clicked it will open the OhMyMock popup (angular app) and it will pass messages from the popup to the content script.
-Messages from the content script go straight to the popup.
+It is always active and when the OhMyMock icons is clicked it will open the OhMyMock popup (angular app).
+Its other taks is to pass messages from the popup to the content script.
+Messages send from the content script go straight to the popup.

 ##### content script
 Each tab has its own instance of the content script.
-It takes care of 2 things, 1) inject code into the context of the website and 2) communicate between popup and injected script.
+It takes care of 2 things, 1) inject code into the context of the website and 2) communicate between popup/background and injected script.

 ##### injected script
 The injected script remains dormant until OhMyMock is enabled.
 If active it will patch window.fetch